 This is discussed at length in the Cinema 4D reference documentation, so we assume that you have set up your clients and that they are all visible and available to the primary machine.
 You can check this in the primary by going to the Render menu->Team Render Machines... and you should see something like this:

-This shows that the primary machine is a PC and there are two potential OSX clients, only one of which is available at this time.
+This shows that the primary machine is a PC and there are two potential clients available, only one of which is available at this time.

 'Bonjour' and adding clients manually

 MAXON recommend the use of 'Bonjour' to detect TR clients on the network.
 But you really don't need it and it may not always work, plus the fact that on a Windows machine you need to install it separately.
 If you don't see a machine in the list that you know should be available, you can use the Cinema 4D Render menu -> Team Render Machines... -> Machine menu -> Add Machine... to add it.